 I sunk deeper into depression after losing my best friend of the prior six years to my birthday.

-At that time in the spring of 2012, I hovered between 275 pounds at my worst and 250 pounds at my best.
+Between 2011 and the spring of 2012, I hovered between 275 pounds at my worst and 250 pounds at my best.

 My pants size was a 42-inch waist that should have been a 50 inch to comfortably fit my real 50-inch waist and avoid the dreaded overhang and extra-large size shirts and sweaters to hide the dreaded overhang.

-I had been living alone in a studio for pretty much an entire decade and the visibility of being able to see my feet when standing was declining with each passing year as I dove into more vanilla heath bar crunch Ben & Jerry’s to make me feel better.
+With each passing year, being able to see my feet when standing was declining as I dove into more vanilla heath bar crunch Ben & Jerry’s to make me feel better.

-I was battling depression, obesity, and anxiety which if I am not mistaken can also be symbolized by the acronym DOA or dead on arrival.
+I was battling depression, obesity, and anxiety, which, if I am not mistaken, can also be symbolized by the acronym DOA or dead on arrival.

 Is Fitness Over 50 Impossible?